kubewarden/kubewarden.io/content/blog/2025/11/policy-sdk-js.md

 ## What's Included

-The SDK comes with everything you need to hit the ground running:
+The SDK comes with everything you need to get started:

 ### Host Capabilities APIs